FRC-Processing-Lessons/Lesson_2_Intro_Abstractions/README.md

 ## Series Overview
 This is the second of a series of lessons on programming in Java for the FIRST Robotics Competition.
 It is designed for novice programmers, and can act as a precursor programming sequence to learning FRC-Java.
 We will introduce:

-1. Data abstraction
+1. Data abstraction     <--- We are here!
-2. Procedure definitions
+2. Procedure invocations
-3. Procedure invocations
+3. Procedure definitions
 4. Looped behavior
 5. Field scope
 6. Class definitions